kapplan/ARIMA/README.md

-# Time Series Forecasting and Analysis using ARIMA (Predicting Poland's Inflation)
+# Predicting Poland's Inflation: Time Series Forecasting and Analysis using ARIMA

 This project is dedicated to forecasting inflation rates for Poland in 2024 using classical time series analysis techniques in Python.
 The core methodologies employed include ARIMA, one-step ahead forecasting, and recursive